valuhaka/dass21_fi/README.md

       - "contBool" defines which columns in the data are continuous.
       - "attrition" defines which subjects fell to attrition between 2017 and 2022.
     - Outputs an attrition table in data.frame format.

+### < psychometricsSubs.R >

+- Contains one function.
+  - psychometricsTable(dass, scaleLocs, finnish)
+    - Required by < psychometrics.R >.
+    - Takes DASS data, scale locations and a boolean to determine the sample (Finnish or not).
+    - Outputs a list of three objects: a raw data.frame, a formatted data.frame, and a list of Ns.

 <div style="text-align: center;">